MichaelTague/cs50-python/project/README.md

        For example, the "Loan Payment" will be reduced as much as possible to yield a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
     3. In some cases, it may be necessary for the loan to end early by one or more months.
-       This is always prefered over having the "Final Payment" exceed the "Loan Payment".
+       This is always preferred over having the "Final Payment" exceed the "Loan Payment".

 This adjustment is made for any calculated field: Principal, Interest, Term, or Payment.